P8UXaE/light_sheet_domes/heightmap/README.md

 ![manual_apical](./visual/manual_apical.png)

-After that you are set to run the file that takes this manual input as the initial guess, then it blurs it and uses it to find the apical shape.
+After that you are set to run [the file](./heightmap_multiscript/fromManual.ipynb) **change url and file position** that takes this manual input as the initial guess, then it blurs it and uses it to find the apical shape.
 It will find 2 different apicals; one y-sliced and the other x-sliced.
 It will sum both, remove the lateral dots using some margin value (20 for example) and get the gaussian.

 Then, using tif2blender you can load the gaussian, and make it into a mesh.